-We will apply to list the shares of common stock on the New York Stock Exchange under the symbol "KOP."
+We have applied to list our common stock on the New York Stock Exchange under the symbol "KOP."

 Some of the underwriters and their affiliates have provided, and may provide in the future, investment banking and other financial services for us in the ordinary course of business for which they have received and would receive customary compensation.
-In particular, Credit Suisse First Boston LLC and UBS Securities LLC were both initial purchasers in connection with the offering of our 97/8% senior discount notes due 2014 and the 97/8% senior secured notes due 2013 of Koppers Inc.
+In particular, Credit Suisse Securities (USA) LLC (formerly known as Credit Suisse First Boston LLC) and UBS Securities LLC were both initial purchasers in connection with the offering of our 9/8% senior discount notes due 2014 and the 9/8% senior secured notes due 2013 of Koppers Inc.